 Our audit committee consists of Keith Feldman, Jane Reiss and Martin Rucidlo.
-The Board has determined that each of the members of the audit committee satisfies the independence requirements of the Nasdaq Listing Rules and Rule 10A-3 under the Exchange Act.
+The board of directors has determined that each of the members of the audit committee satisfies the independence requirements under the Nasdaq Listing Rules and Rule 10A-3 under the Exchange Act.
 Each member of the audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
-In arriving at such determination, the Board examined each audit committee member's scope of experience and the nature of their prior and/or current employment.
-The audit committee has the authority to select, retain, terminate, and approve the fees and other retention terms of special or independent counsel, accountants or other experts and advisors, as it deems necessary or appropriate to carry out its duties without seeking approval of the Board or management.
-Keith Feldman serves as the chair of the audit committee and the Board has determined that Keith Feldman qualifies as an audit committee financial expert within the meaning of SEC regulations.
+In arriving at such determination, the board of directors examined each audit committee member's scope of experience and the nature of their prior and/or current employment.

+Keith Feldman serves as the chair of the audit committee.
+The board of directors determined that Keith Feldman qualifies as an audit committee financial expert within the meaning of SEC regulations and that all members meet the financial sophistication requirements of the Nasdaq Listing Rules.